 1/4 – 1/3 cup lemon juice (about 1 large, juicy lemon)

-~ 1/4 cup low-sodium chicken or vegetable broth
+~ 1/3 cup low-sodium chicken or vegetable broth (or more)

 Preheat the oven to 400.

 In a baking dish, toss the potatoes, coating well with the oregano, salt and pepper, olive oil and lemon juice.
-Pour about 1/4 cup chicken broth around the potatoes (enough so there is about 1/4-1/3″ of liquid in the pan).
-Bake for about 45-50 minutes or until fork tender and crispy around the edges, stirring once midway through baking.
-(If potatoes are done but you want them slightly more crispy/brown, put them under the broiler for a few minutes).
+Pour the chicken broth around the potatoes (enough so there is about 1/4-1/3″ of liquid in the pan).